EuroBasket Women 2023: Draw

 The draw took place on 8 March 2023 in Ljubljana, Slovenia where teams were drawn into four groups of four teams.
 Teams were seeded according to the FIBA World Rankings.

 Seedings

 The seeding was confirmed on 6 March 2023.
 Hosts Slovenia and Israel will each be drawn into a group playing on home soil.
 Furthermore, before the draw, Slovenia chose to be paired with Serbia, although they would play in different groups, while Israel paired with the Czech Republic and agreed to play in the same group.

+Squads

+Each nation had to submit a list of 12 players.